b-d1/rln-interrep-cloudflare/README.md

 For the details about InterRep <-> RLN integration and tree syncing, please read the following doc: https://hackmd.io/@aeAuSD7mSCKofwwx445eAQ/SJpo9rwrt.

+For a server implementation that synchronises the membership tree from an InterRep subgraph, please check the `interrep_integration` branch.

 ### TODO items and possible improvements: